Import work items from an Excel file

 | LbrCodes | Text |

 Separate multiple entries with commas.
-For example: Clab, ClabF |
+For example, Clab, ClabF. |

 |

 | LbrQuantities | Text | Separate multiple entries with commas to match corresponding LbrCodes.
-For example: 3, 1 | |
+For example, 3, 1. | |

 | EqpCodes | Text | These references do not affect equipment conversion factors or unit rates during import.
-They are only used later by the Labor and Equipment Calculator.
+They’re only used later by the Labor and Equipment Calculator.
 Separate multiple entries with commas.
-For example: Truck, Backhoe |
+For example, Truck, Backhoe |

 |

 | EqpQuantities | Text | Separate multiple entries with commas to match corresponding EqpCodes.
-For example: 1, 1 | |
+For example, 1, 1. | |

 | Classifications Fields | |||

-| TypeClassificationTitle and Division, Major, Minor, Subminor | Text |
+| Classification system type and Division, Major, Minor, Subminor | Text |

 For example:

-Multiple classification structures can be referenced in the spreadsheet. |
+You can reference multiple classification structures in the spreadsheet. |

 |